Vascular Biogenics Ltd. (NASDAQ:VBLT) Expected to Announce Quarterly Sales of $370,000.00

-Wall Street analysts forecast that Vascular Biogenics Ltd. (NASDAQ:VBLT) will post $370,000.00 in sales for the current fiscal quarter, Zacks reports.
+Equities analysts expect that Vascular Biogenics Ltd. (NASDAQ:VBLT) will post sales of $370,000.00 for the current fiscal quarter, according to Zacks.
 Three analysts have made estimates for Vascular Biogenics’ earnings.
 The lowest sales estimate is $200,000.00 and the highest is $700,000.00.
-Vascular Biogenics reported sales of $160,000.00 during the same quarter last year, which would suggest a positive year-over-year growth rate of 131.3%.
-The company is expected to report its next quarterly earnings report on Thursday, August 12th.
+Vascular Biogenics reported sales of $160,000.00 in the same quarter last year, which indicates a positive year-over-year growth rate of 131.3%.
+The business is scheduled to issue its next earnings results on Thursday, August 12th.

-According to Zacks, analysts expect that Vascular Biogenics will report full year sales of $760,000.00 for the current year, with estimates ranging from $600,000.00 to $900,000.00.
-For the next fiscal year, analysts forecast that the business will post sales of $2.90 million, with estimates ranging from $600,000.00 to $7.39 million.
-Zacks Investment Research’s sales averages are an average based on a survey of research analysts that cover Vascular Biogenics.
+According to Zacks, analysts expect that Vascular Biogenics will report full year sales of $760,000.00 for the current financial year, with estimates ranging from $600,000.00 to $900,000.00.
+For the next financial year, analysts anticipate that the business will post sales of $2.90 million, with estimates ranging from $600,000.00 to $7.39 million.
+Zacks’ sales averages are an average based on a survey of sell-side research firms that cover Vascular Biogenics.

-Vascular Biogenics (NASDAQ:VBLT) last issued its quarterly earnings data on Monday, May 10th.
-The biopharmaceutical company reported ($0.12) earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.13) by $0.01.
-Vascular Biogenics had a negative net margin of 3,394.74% and a negative return on equity of 68.79%.
-The company had revenue of $0.19 million during the quarter, compared to the consensus estimate of $0.20 million.
+Vascular Biogenics (NASDAQ:VBLT) last released its quarterly earnings results on Monday, May 10th.
+The biopharmaceutical company reported ($0.12) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.13) by $0.01.
+The company had revenue of $0.19 million during the quarter, compared to analysts’ expectations of $0.20 million.
+Vascular Biogenics had a negative return on equity of 68.79% and a negative net margin of 3,394.74%.

 About Vascular Biogenics